Doom (2016 video game): Plot

 At an undetermined time, Pierce opens the portal for the demons, who overrun the facility and kill almost all of its staff.
-To repel them, Hayden awakens the Slayer, who recovers his armor and initially ignores Hayden's entreaties.
+To repel them, Hayden awakens the Slayer, who recovers his armor and initially ignores Hayden's entreaties to work together.
 Denied information unless he agrees to help Hayden, the Slayer acquiesces and begins to be guided by VEGA.
 After clearing out the facility core and preventing a meltdown in its foundry, the Slayer pursues Pierce up the tower, along the way destroying infrastructure critical to the refinement of Argent energy despite Hayden's protests.
 At the top of the tower, Pierce opens an explosive rift into Hell using a device called an Argent accumulator, destroying the Tower and sending the Slayer back to Hell.

-In Hell, the Slayer fights his way to the tomb in which he was imprisoned and a teleporter back to Mars.
+In Hell, the Slayer fights his way to the tomb in which he was imprisoned and reaches a teleporter back to Mars.
 The Slayer makes his way to Hayden's office, where Hayden installs a teleporting device in the Praetor Suit for more reliable teleportation.
-Hayden also tells the Slayer of the Helix Stone, an artifact used to study and harness Argent energy being housed in Pierce's office in the Lazarus Labs.
+Hayden also tells the Slayer of the Helix Stone, an artifact used to study and harness Argent energy, which is being housed in Pierce's office in the Lazarus Labs.
 Entering the Lazarus Labs, the Slayer observes the Helix Stone and learns of the Well, where the portal is powered, and of the Crucible, a magical blade.
 To reach the Well, he makes another excursion into Hell with the Argent accumulator within the Cyberdemon, a massive and cybernetically modified demon.
-After killing the Cyberdemon, the Slayer fights through a labyrinthine gauntlet and two more powerful demons to recover the Crucible.
+After killing the Cyberdemon, the Slayer fights through a labyrinthine gauntlet and three more powerful demons to recover the Crucible.

 Hayden teleports the Slayer to a facility in the frozen north of Mars that houses VEGA's core, which he plans to use to trigger an explosion powerful enough to send the Slayer to the Well.
 The Slayer triggers a meltdown of the core, but makes a backup copy of VEGA before the explosion.
 Entering the Well, the Slayer uses the Crucible to destroy the portal's power source and confronts Pierce, who is betrayed and transformed by the demons into the Spider Mastermind.
 Upon killing the Spider Mastermind, the Slayer is teleported back to Mars by Hayden, who tells the Slayer he has won and stopped the invasion.
 Hayden confiscates the Crucible to continue his research into Argent energy.
 To keep the Slayer from interfering with his plans, Hayden teleports him to an undisclosed location.